instantOS/dotfiles/README.md

 # dotfiles
 my linux config files
 ## Installation
-WARNING: THIS WILL OVERWRITE ANY EXISTING CONFIGURATION, ONLY USE IF YOU'RE SURE YOU WANT THIS SETUP
+WARNING: THIS WILL OVERWRITE ANY EXISTING CONFIGURATION, ONLY USE IF YOU'RE SURE YOU WANT MY SETUP
 ```sh
 curl https://raw.githubusercontent.com/paperbenni/dotfiles/master/install.sh | bash
 ```